Evans-Gash/Gash-Movies/README.md

 # Gash-Movies

 Gash-Movies is a movie streaming website project built as part of the ALX Specialization Full Stack Engineering curriculum.
-This project, developed solely by Evans Gash (GitHub Username: Evans-Gash), provides users with a platform to browse through a curated collection of movies and series, watch trailers, and interact with the interface.
+This project, developed solely by Evans Gash , provides users with a platform to browse through a curated collection of movies and series, watch trailers, and interact with the interface.

 ## Features